andrewevans0102/overwatch-challenge/README.md

 2. `/src/app/static` all static pages that show users or activity in the application
 3. `/src/app/users` all components that are used to work with user accounts in the application
 4. `/src/app/models` any models used in the application
+5. `src/app/services` any services used in the application

 ## Running Locally
 - ```npm run frontend-serve``` runs the frontend angular application locally